auraphp/Aura.Dispatcher/README.md

 ?>
 ```

-After adding several controllers, the developer is likely to want to put the
+After adding several controllers, the developer is likely to want to keep the
 routing configurations separate from the controller actions.
 At this point the
-developer may start putting the controller actions directly into the dispatcher:
+developer may start putting the controller actions in the dispatcher:

 ```php
 <?php